 “I’m really fortunate to have a lot of horses like Adiah who have a little twinkle in their eye and something special to offer.
 I don’t put any self-imposed limits on them, like ‘This horse is only going to be Second Level’ or ‘This one is only going to be Prix St. Georges’ based on their movements.
 I think everybody has a secret, and every horse has hidden talents.
 It’s really fun to start with no expectations and just explore, cultivate what they have, and let it blossom.
 Every horse isn’t going to make Grand Prix, but it’s really fun to introduce the exercises and play with it under a non-stressful situation and see how they respond to the training.

 “Whether or not you choose to compete in the sport of dressage, it’s really good training,” Koford said.
 “There are so many good tools that we use in dressage that apply to every discipline.
 It’s not just an arbitrary set of exercises.
-Having the basics of dressage are something that can be so important for every horse and rider, and it’s not something like you have to take your vitamin pill or you have to floss your teeth.
+Having the basics of dressage is something that can be so important for every horse and rider, and it’s not something like you have to take your vitamin pill or you have to floss your teeth.
 It’s just fun to train your horse and have them understand.
 It’s fun to teach them lessons about how to use themselves more efficiently and to tap into their power so that they really learn to swing in the trot and to really let go and to bend.
 The basics are like doing a flow yoga class.
 It’s just fun to get that intimately connected to your horse and their movement and how they’re thinking.
 It gives you a heightened sense of awareness when you’re riding, and it gets you to a different place, mentally.
 It’s a very Zen place.”

 To learn more about the sport of dressage, visit the United States Dressage Federation and US Equestrian’s dressage page.
 To learn more about Friesians, visit the International Friesian Show Horse Association, US Equestrian’s Friesian page, and our free Learning Center video about US Equestrian’s 29 affiliated breeds and disciplines.